emartynov/presentations/README.md

 ----

 ### Robolectric v2
-The light talk that I presented on GADG at 31/03/15
+The light talk that I presented on GADG  - Mar 2015

 [Here is the folder with presentation and resources](robolectric-v2)